 Below that, if collecting on delivery you will check a box for the fee terms, which will be collected, prepaid and whether or not a customer check is accepted.
 The last section is for signatures, and details on who is loading the trailer and who is counting the freight.

-Examples of a Bill of Lading filling
+Bill of Lading Examples

 So, when will you need a bill of lading?
 There are a variety of different types of bill of ladings depending on how you are shipping your items.